CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Class proportions estimation

 We also relied on graphical diagnoses from Bland-Altman plots (\cite{bland1986statistical}) to visually assess and compare the performance of \texttt{CytOpT} for class proportions estimation.
-Those provide an overview of \texttt{CytOpT} behavior and performance on a collection of several cytometry data sets at once.
+Those diagnoses provide an overview of \texttt{CytOpT} behavior and performance on a collection of several cytometry data sets at once.
 For one target data set, a Bland-Altman plot compares the estimation $\hat{\pi} = (\hat{\pi}_1,...,\hat{\pi}_K)$ with the benchmark $\pi = (\pi_1,...,\pi_K)$ by plotting the difference $\hat{\pi} - \pi$ against the mean $(\hat{\pi} + \pi)/2$.
 To simultaneously visualize the results from the analysis of two data sets, one just adds on to the graph the points defined by $\hat{\pi}^{(2)} - \pi^{(2)}$ for the y-axis and $(\hat{\pi}^{(2)} + \pi^{(2)})/2$ for the x-axis (with $\hat{\pi}^{(2)}$ denoting the estimation on the second data set and $\pi^{(2)}$ the benchmark on that data set).
 This way, one can actually represent the results from the analysis of several data sets in a single plot.
+We also display on the Bland-Altman plots the mean of the difference with a solid horizontal line, and with dashed horizontal lines, $\pm 1.96$ times the standard deviation of the difference.
 As we aim for $\hat{\pi}$ to be as close as possible to $\pi$, the closer to the $x$-axis the points are, the better the performance.